HerrgottMargott/Herrgotts-H3-Infinite-Continuation-Suite/README.md

 For a general Ref2VA graph another chaining pack may be a better fit.
 Herrgotts-H3-Infinite-Continuation-Suite is aimed at users who specifically want **latent continuity + repeated FL2VA keyframe control + automatic freeze-safe stitching**.

-## ComfyUI 0.33 compatibility

-**v1.2.2** adapts the continuation path to ComfyUI's new native MiniMax H3 arbitrary-keyframe API.

-- On **ComfyUI 0.33+**, continuation keyframes use stock ComfyUI placement directly and the old `MiniMaxH3.extra_conds` payload monkey patch is not installed.
-A small marker-gated `PackedLayout` wrapper remains only to put the direct carried audio latent on the new clip's own timeline so it ends at the same continuation boundary as the video context.
-- On **older ComfyUI H3 implementations**, the previous lazy legacy keyframe/payload compatibility path is retained.
-- Runtime detection is based on the live `PackedLayout.__init__` API rather than a hard-coded ComfyUI version.
-Both paths fail closed if the live layout no longer matches the assumptions validated by the built-in self-test.

-The direct video/audio latent handover, freeze analysis, phase-aligned cutoff, Safe Tail Bridge and stitching logic are unchanged.

-Live validation on **ComfyUI 0.33.0** confirmed repeated Continue generation in the same ComfyUI session, including direct AV continuation, saving, seamless visual/audio continuation and correct Last Frame landing.

 ## Installation